amybru/byioboba/README.md

 The modal appears with a prompt that asks if the user is sure they want to delete.
 Clicking a confirm will call the delete function, deleting the drink from the database.

 ### Features Left to Implement
-* In the add drink and edit drink forms, I would like for the user to be able to add their own drink to the database.
+* In the add drink and edit drink forms, I would like for the user to be able to request new ingredients to add to the database.

 * I would love to implement a rating stystem so that users can let others know how good or bad they are.
 This will also help small buisnesses to see what kinds of combinations their customers enjoy, so as to make better recomendations and drink offerings in their stores.